 - 2 teaspoons vanilla extract

-Press crust onto bottom and 2/3 of the way up a 9-inch springform pan lined with parchment.
-Wrap 2 pieces of heavy duty tin foil around the bottom and sides of the pan.
+- Press crust onto the bottom and ⅔ of the way up a 9-inch springform pan lined with parchment.
+Wrap 2 pieces of heavy-duty tin foil around the bottom and sides of the pan.
 Place into the oven and bake for 13 minutes until the edges of the crust are golden.